 - Hole Size: The sizes of rivet nuts are generally available in M3, M4, M5, M6, M8, M10 and M12 (M16 is also available for some special occasions, make sure you have the rivet nut tool to install it).
 For each size of rivet nuts, hole size may vary.
 Select the suitable range to fit your pre-drilled hole.

-- Low-Profile Head/Countersunk or Large Flange: If you want a almost flush finish, use a low-profile or countersunk rivet nut.
-Large flange head provides a load bearing surface and reinforces the hole to prevent push-out.
+- Low-Profile Head/Countersunk or Large Flange: If you want an almost flush finish, use a low-profile or countersunk rivet nut.
+A large flange head provides a load-bearing surface and reinforces the hole to prevent push-out.

 - Open or Closed: Choose between open-end and closed-end rivet nuts.
 The latter is used when you don’t want elements such as water and dust to enter the assembly.
 This is especially important for automotive applications.

 - Material: Pick the correct material rivet nut from aluminium, steel, stainless steel (A2 or A4 stainless) and rubber.
-Galvanic corrosion could occur where two different metals are joined together.
-For example, we generally don’t install a steel rivet nut to a stainless steel sheet, a coating such as zinc will help to minimise the contact area if needed.
+Galvanic corrosion could occur when two different metals are joined together.
+For example, we generally don’t install a steel rivet nut to a stainless steel sheet.
+A coating such as zinc will help to minimise the contact area if needed.

-Rivet nuts are a versatile solution for providing load bearing threads in many applications.
-First of all, to join materials permanently and provide a load bearing thread; Second, to provide a reusable thread in single and thin sheet materials down to 0.5mm; Third, installation into enclosed workpiece, i.e., when access is only available from one side.
+Rivet nuts are a versatile solution for providing load-bearing threads in many applications.
+First of all, to join materials permanently and provide a load-bearing thread; Second, to provide a reusable thread in single and thin sheet materials down to 0.5mm; Third, installation into the enclosed workpiece, i.e., when access is only available from one side.
 This speeds up assembly.

 Rivet nuts are instrumental in manufacturing processes.
-They can be spotted in a wide range of industries, from automotive, aerospace and electronics through to general uses including bicycles, furniture, boats, swimming pools, solar panels, refrigerators, medical technology, and more.
+They can be spotted in a wide range of industries, from automotive, aerospace and electronics to general uses, including bicycles, furniture, boats, swimming pools, solar panels, refrigerators, medical technology, and more.